-The Intel NUC (Next Unit of Computing) is a capable, cheap, quiet, and low-powered device that can be used for the SecureDrop servers.
+The Intel NUC (Next Unit of Computing) is a capable, inexpensive, quiet, and low-power device that can be used for the SecureDrop servers.
 There are a variety of models to choose from.
-We recommend the D54250WYK because it has a mid-range CPU (Intel i5), the common Mini DisplayPort connector for the monitor, and USB 3.0 ports for faster OS installation and data transfer.
+We recommend the NUC5i5MYHE because it has a mid-range CPU (Intel i5), a Mini DisplayPort port for a monitor, and USB 3.0 ports for faster OS installation and data transfer.

 The NUCs come as kits, and some assembly is required.
 You will need to purchase the RAM and hard drive separately for each NUC and insert the cards into the NUC before it can be used.
 We recommend:

 - 1x 4 GB (4GBx2) memory kit - You can put one 4GB memory stick in each of the servers.

 The D54250WYK we previously recommended has now entered End of Life and End of Interactive Support statuses.
 If you’re currently using this model for your SecureDrop setup, and need hardware support, you’ll need to consult the support community forum.

 If you encounter issues booting Ubuntu on the NUCs, try updating the BIOS according to these instructions.